IRMACON2024 Schedule

 Host and Panelist: Ed Graves, Publisher, New Mexico Magazine

-Speakers: Will Grunewald, Editor in Chief, Down East; Alysha Vandertogt Senior Editor, Cottage Life
+Speakers: Will Grunewald, Editor in Chief, Down East; Alysha Vandertogt Senior Editor, Cottage Life; Steve Gleydura, Editor in Chief, New Mexico Magazine; John McCauley, Art and Photography Director, New Mexico Magazine

 We’ve all got them: Anniversaries.
 But what’s the secret to keeping anniversary packages and celebrations fresh and engaging for our audience?
 (Not to mention intellectually stimulating for the editors and designers.)
 And what about brand extensions, digital programs, events and partnerships?
 How to know what it is, when it should happen, and how to sell it to advertisers.